Dutchess County Fair Amateur Cut Flower Competition

 Gladiolas

-• We talked to Arthur Tiedemann, former superintendent of the Horticulture Show, who is growing 100 glads in his yard this year.
-The stem must be 20-21” from the bottom flower.
-So pick a little longer as you’ll do another angled cut when you get to the fair.
+• The stem must be 20-21” from the bottom flower.
+Pick a little longer as you’ll do another angled cut when you get to the fair.
 You’re allowed to take off one spent or bad flower.

 • If only two flowers are open, pick the gladiola the night before and place in pretty warm water overnight, and the buds should open.